ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 #### From _Dungog Chronicle : Durham and Gloucester Advertiser (NSW : 1894 - 1954)_

 #### 1895-04-26 &middot; Dungog, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

+Use of Salt.
+In many eaaea of disordered
 atomaoh, a teaapoonful of salt ia a
 oertain onte.&#x27;-&#x27; Ia tbe riolent internal
 aching, termed &#x27;colic, add ( teaapoonful